iuliangal186/IntroductionToRobotics/README.md

 For this homework I must simulate a pedestrian crossing with traffic lights for pedestrian and traffic lights for cars.
 For this we have 4 situations:
 1. The traffic light for cars is green and the traffic light for pedestrians is red
 2. The traffic light for cars is yellow and the traffic light for pedestrians is red if a pedestrian wants to cross and has pressed the button before
-3. The traffic light for cars is red and the traffic light for pedestrians is green there is a additional buzzer that makes a slow sound
+3. The traffic light for cars is red and the traffic light for pedestrians is green and there is a additional buzzer that makes a slow sound
-4. The traffic light for cars is red and the traffic light for pedestrians is green and blinking there is a additional buzzer that makes a fast sound After these steps the traffic lights reset and will be back in step 1.
+4. The traffic light for cars is red and the traffic light for pedestrians is green and blinking and there is a additional buzzer that makes a fast sound
+After these steps the traffic lights reset and will be back in step 1.

 Video demo: https://youtu.be/p1_FeLFnayE